AlexJinlei/Magnetic_Flux_Rope_Detection/all_in_one_detection_package/README.md

 Specify the spacecraft, the start time, and end time in the code.
 The run the python code.

 ## 3. RESULT
 The following plot is the detection result which show the detected flux ropes observed by ACE and Wind spacecrafts.
 The yellow shaded intervals represent flux rope time range.
+The thick black dashed lines represent shock times.

 ![result](result_sample/combined/200208181810.png)